Does Homeowner's Insurance Cover Natural Disasters?

 Standard homeowners' insurance covers wind damage.
 Damage from tornadoes is typically covered as wind damage.
 Water damage caused when rain comes through a wind-damaged roof would also be covered.

 Most Atlantic and Gulf Coast states are susceptible to hurricane wind damage.
 Standard policies do not cover the flooding that often follows storm surges from hurricanes.
-You need to purchase flood insurance and/or special "beach and windstorm" insurance to protect your home.
+You must purchase flood insurance and/or special "beach and windstorm" insurance to protect your home.

 Hurricanes cause billions of dollars in property damage.
 If your home is in a high-risk area, be sure to read the fine print on your insurance policy.
-Many insurance claim disputes hinge on how the terms "wind damage" and "flood damage" are defined by insurers.
+Many insurance claim disputes hinge on how the terms "wind damage" and "flood damage" are defined by insurance providers.

 Hail Insurance

-Hail damage to a roof is covered by most standard home insurance policies.
-But hail damage can also occur to a home's siding, doors, and windows.
-In some states, insurance companies can exclude what they consider "cosmetic damage."
-That is, damage that does not affect the function of the home.
+Most standard home insurance policies cover hail damage to a roof, but damage can also occur to a home's siding, doors, and windows.
+In some states, insurance companies exclude what they consider "cosmetic damage."
+This is damage that does not affect the function of the home.

-But cosmetic versus functional damage is a gray area.
-Read your policy and talk to your agent, especially if you live in a hail-prone area like Texas, Illinois, Minnesota, Missouri, and Colorado.
+Cosmetic versus functional damage is a gray area.
+Read your policy and talk to your insurance agent, especially if you live in hail-prone areas like Texas, Illinois, Minnesota, Missouri, or Colorado.
 Homeowners can purchase separate hail and wind damage insurance.

 Earthquake Insurance